-Cyber security threats are on the rise, so let’s Up our digital safety and security this Cyber Smart Week.
+Cyber security threats are on the rise, so let’s Up our digital safety and security this Cyber Smart Pacific.

 So, step up your digital safety and security by taking these four steps: